 In a musical piece, this interval of silence interrupts sound so that the spaces between the musical notes are as important as the notes themselves, allowing the musician to take a breath to absorb the beauty of the sound, balancing musical activity with quiet rest, while strengthening and sustaining the rhythm of the melody.
 The hush is simply breathtaking…

-Marisa Lapish and her husband, Jim, have served at Stony Glen Camp, a Christian retreat center in Madison, Ohio for 35 years with their 10 children.
-Marisa is a certified spiritual director through Sustainable Faith, a member of Spiritual Directors International, and an ordained, licensed community service chaplain with the International Alliance of Community Chaplains.
-She also serves with a faith-based grassroots organization, Following Christ International, to bring the love of Christ to the local cross-cultural community through education, advocacy, relief, empowerment, and Discovery Bible Study programs.
-Marisa received a graduate certificate in Religion, Peace, and Justice from the IRPJ at St. Stephen’s University, and presently serves as the Contemplative Practices Facilitator for the program.
-She is continuing her studies for an M.A. in Theology and Culture at St. Stephen's University in New Brunswick, Canada.
-Marisa also offers Selah Guest Space in Madison, Ohio for spiritual direction, spiritual formation/community peacebuilding courses, contemplative services, and silence and solitude retreats for kingdom workers.
-She is a lover of Jesus, her beautiful family, her library of books, travel, creativity, and simple, earthy beauty.
+Marisa Lapish and her husband, Jim, served at Stony Glen Camp, a Christian retreat center in Madison, Ohio for 35 years with their 10 children.
+Marisa is a certified spiritual director through Sustainable Faith, a member of Spiritual Directors International, an ordained, licensed community service chaplain and a pastoral caregiver with the International Alliance of Community Chaplains.
+She was the founding director of a local faith-based grassroots organization, Following Christ International, bringing the love of Christ to the cross-cultural community in Northeast Ohio through education, advocacy and Discovery Bible Studies for nine years.
+Marisa received a graduate certificate in Religion, Peace, and Justice from the IRPJ at St. Stephen’s University in New Brunswick, Canada where she completed her M.A. in Theology and Culture and is on staff as the IRPJ’s Contemplative Practices Facilitator.
+She also directs the Cleveland area cohort of Sustainable Faith’s School of Mercy and Justice.
+Marisa serves in her private practice, Selah Spiritual Wellness Practice, as a spiritual director and as a chaplain offering pastoral counseling.
+Through Selah School of Contemplative Activism, she teaches theologically-based peacebuilding courses locally to encourage grassroots dialogue and mobilization.
+Marisa is a lover of Jesus, her beautiful family, her library of books, and enjoys travel, creativity, and simple, earthy beauty.

 …grounds itself in ancient Christian contemplative traditions and practices as a ministry of spiritual discernment.